junxit/us-congress-bills-114/metadata.md

 - 2015-09-16 — Mr. McClintock moved to suspend the rules and pass the bill, as amended.
 - 2015-09-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 495). (text: CR H5995)
 - 2015-09-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 403 - 0 (Roll no. 495).(text: CR H5995)
+- 2015-09-17 — Received in the Senate and Read twice and referred to the Committee on Agriculture, Nutrition, and Forestry.